Sharky's Machine: Original novel

 The film was based on a novel by William Diehl, a former journalist and producer, which was published in 1978.
-It was Diehl's first novel, written when Diehl was 53 and broke.
+It was Diehl's first novel, written when Diehl was 53 years old and financially destitute.
 It sold to Delacorte Press for $156,000 on the basis of a six-page outline and 120 pages.
 "It's a total fantasy come true," said Diehl.

 The Washington Post thought the novel "may make a decent movie" but "it tries to be three or four novels at once and manages to be none of them."
 The book did not become a best seller in hardback but did in paperback.

 Production

 Development

 Film rights were bought prior to publication by the newly formed Orion Pictures in 1978 for $400,000.
 Burt Reynolds was to star and possibly direct.

 "Sidney Sheldon sent me the novel, and I found it highly cinematic," said Reynolds.

 Reynolds said he was attracted to the film because it was similar to the classic 1944 film noir Laura, his favorite movie.
 He talked to John Boorman about directing, but Boorman was too busy on Excalibur and suggested Reynolds direct himself.

 "I figured it was time to get away from Smokey," Reynolds said.
 "I'd been doing a lot of comedy in recent years, and people had forgotten about Deliverance."